Executive/Sr Executive - Facility Management

 Negotiate terms and conditions to ensure the best deal for the company

-Q4.
-How you did payment in your previous factory?
+Q. How did you handle payments in your previous factory?

 Payments were made through a combination of electronic transfers and physical checks.